How Forgiveness Therapy Can Benefit Mental Health And Well-Being

 What is forgiveness therapy, as a mental health treatment?

-Forgiveness therapy is a term that was coined by Dr. Robert D. Enright in his book, Forgiveness Therapy: An Empirical Guide for Resolving Anger and Restoring Hope (previously called Helping Clients Forgive).
+Forgiveness therapy is a term coined by Dr. Robert D. Enright in his book, Forgiveness Therapy: An Empirical Guide for Resolving Anger and Restoring Hope (previously called Helping Clients Forgive).
 The book describes the Enright model of helping clients resolve anger through forgiveness.
-The model breaks the forgiveness process down into four phases.
+The model breaks down the forgiveness process for emotional healing into four phases: uncovering, decision-making, work, and discovery (also known as “deepening” or “outcome”).

-The first phase is the uncovering phase, where the patient learns more about the emotional pain related to their traumatic experience.
-In the second phase, also known as the decision phase, the patient makes the choice to change their mindset around the experience.
-The third phase, the work phase, involves the actual process of learning to forgive the person who has wronged them.
-In the final phase, the outcome phase, the patient reflects on the positive changes they have experienced through the process of forgiveness.
+The first phase is the uncovering phase, where the patient may begin to learn more about the emotional pain related to their traumatic experience.
+In the second phase, also known as the decision phase, the patient may choose to change their mindset around the experience, such as opting to release anger and resentment.
+The third phase, the work phase, often involves the actual process of learning to forgive the person who has wronged them.
+In the final phase, the outcome phase, the patient may reflect on the positive changes they may have experienced through the process of forgiveness.

 Forgiveness therapy often focuses on helping an injured person let go of the past and learn to move forward.
 Practicing and seeking forgiveness may not be about absolving those who hurt you from their past actions.
 The purpose of this therapy instead typically focuses on helping you heal from traumatic or harmful feelings.